 An event of August 20 to 22, 1931, drew the Indians and non-Indians of a wide area together at Cashmere.
-Through John Harmelt (d.
-1937), the last hereditary Wenatchi chief, a young Cashmere attorney, J. Harold Anderson, had become increasingly aware of the unfair treatment of these Indians following Territorial Governor Isaac Stevens’ Walla Walla Treaty of 1855, which technically deeded Wenatchi land to the Yakama Nation.
+John Harmelt (d.
+1937), the last hereditary Wenatchi chief, had made J. Harold Anderson, a young Cashmere attorney, increasingly aware of the unfair treatment of the Wenatchi Indians following Territorial Governor Isaac Stevens's Walla Walla Treaty of 1855, which effectively deeded Wenatchi land to the Yakama Nation.
 At the same time, Article X of the treaty provided for the formal establishment of a fishery, the Wenatchapam (Wenatshapam) Fishery Reservation, at the confluence of Icicle Creek with the Wenatchee River at present Leavenworth.

 The Wenatchi and Yakamas had always viewed this traditional fishing area as belonging to all the tribes that had shared it for generations.
 As a result of complex factors relating to the Great Northern Railway’s desired right-of-way and other settler interests, as well as deceptive government dealings with the Indians, the land was eventually sold.
 Many of the Indians who had occupied these lands for countless generations drifted to reservations, particularly the Colville and Yakama.
 Only a few remained locally into the 1930s to carry on their traditional life as best they could.
 Among them were chief Harmelt and his family.